marcobrianovich/starwars/Adventure1_Children_Of_War.md

 In the days and weeks after the destruction of Hosnian Prime, the First Order's subjugation fleet spread across the galaxy, its warships taking up position in key star systems.
 Two cruisers have taken up position in the strategically important Dajahn system, which is the current base of operation for the player characters (PCs).

-The PCs have decided that they can no longer sit back and watch the galaxy fall to an evil empire.
+Together, the PCs have decided that they can no longer sit back and watch the galaxy fall to the evil First Order.
 But how to respond?
 What to do, where to go?
-These are the questions being hammered out.
-The obvious thing to do is to join the Resistance, but you can't just apply for a job.
+The obvious thing to do is to join the Resistance, but you can't just sign up, its a secret organisation.
 So, to start the PCs must find a way to resist on their own.

 ### Adventure Synopis

 It's time to make your stand against the First Order, but what can a washed-up Bacta tanker pilot and his motely ground of friends do against an unstoppable military machine?
 The PCs friend and a eponymous proprietor of Glokan's, a spice-coffee bar located at the cheaper end of the star port, has an idea.

 Glokan's coffee-machine repair engineer is also an habitual eaves-dropper who has been decrypting and monitoring much of the First Order's communication traffic.
-He's shocked to learn that the First Order has already swept through the communities surrounding the star port, picking children and transporting them to a refugee camp in the star port.
+He's shocked to learn that the First Order has already swept through the communities surrounding the star port, picking up children and transporting them to a refugee camp in the star port.
 These children are not being looked after, they will soon be transported off-world, destined to enter Stormtrooper training or enter a life of slavery in a First Order work camp.
 This can't be allowed to happen!
 The PCs must somehow rescue the children.

 Additional facts are now known.
 The First Order is stretched, so it has been forced to hire a slaver called Mansar Dred who, in three days time will arrive at the refugee camp in order to transport the children to the First Order indoctrination camp on Talax Maxima.
 Apparently, Dred is already here on Dajahn, resting at the Reaba-Dajahn exclusive mountain spar.
 It should be possible for the PCs to sneak into the Spar and steal Dred's First Order Sanction Fob, a small metallic token that can be used by the PCs to pretend to be Dred, allowing them to pick up the children and whisk them to safety.